 There is no object in meditation; it is a subject, actually.
 That subject assumes the form of the object when the spatial and temporal factors introduce themselves in the activity of consciousness.
 Even when we meditate on the highest principle possible, the principles or elements of space and time will intervene and we will find an externality projected into our consciousness, as it happens when we see ourselves in a mirror.
 When we see ourselves in a mirror, we see an object no doubt, but it is not an object.
 It is the subject projected as an object on account of the refraction that has taken place through the plane of the mirror.

-I have been trying to explain during these last several discussions that the first thing we are called upon to do is to restrain the powers of the senses so that we may be able to contact reality, and not contact only phenomena.
+The first thing we are called upon to do is to restrain the powers of the senses so that we may be able to contact reality, and not contact only phenomena.
 We cannot contact reality as long as the senses are operating because reality is identical with universality, but the senses are bent upon insisting that everything is external.
 They are opposed to reality.
 Why are they opposed?
 Because the senses always tell us that everything is externalised.
 Anything that we can think of in our mind is externally placed in space and time.

 But reality is universal, and to contact reality, therefore, the senses are of no use to us.
 The moment we use the senses to unite with reality, they will be repelled.
 We will be thrown back by a kick, and we will not be able to have contact with truth.
 The art of meditation is the art of union with the universal, which is the real, and this art is quite different from the mechanism of sensory perception.